Magical megalithic stones in Portugal

 MontemoroNovo

 I loved this stone.
-I understand that these stones should be left untouched but I couldn’t help but feel totally charmed by this scene.
-It was just outside someone’s cattle farm and I could hear the animals.
+I understand that these stones should be left untouched, but I couldn’t help but feel totally charmed by this scene.
+I could hear the animals just outside someone’s cattle farm.
 Montemor-o-Novo is a burial stone with a tiny house built onto it.
 I don’t know why someone built that tiny house onto the dolmen.

 The house is closed to visitors, but there is a phone number on a sign to call if you want to see inside.
 I was disappointed no one answered it.